 - Cushion The Blow

 When toddlers first learn to walk, they fall over an awful lot.
 To cut down on bumps and bruises, you should cushion the blow by placing a large rug in the centre of your living room.
 Although you could carpet the entire space, this can make cleaning incredibly difficult.
 It’s much better that you have hard floors that you can mop or wipe, and a rug that you can stick in the washing machine.
 Just make sure that your rug is securely stuck down or it could become a trip hazard.
+Soft sheepskin rugs such as these rugs from Rugstore NE could be a great option that kids will love.
+When choosing a machine-washable option, consider avoiding coloured rugs and large rugs.

 - Durable And Removable